 Aside from drinking, dining, Skylight Peckham also offers a range of entertainment, including themed brunches, live music, DJs and BBQs.

 Overall, I really liked the space and thought it was a great addition to Peckham’s social scene.
 The interior and exterior were both visually appealing, comfortable and chic.
 What I sampled from the food and drinks menu was lovely and I would be eager to return for a sunshine-filled Sunday brunch to try even more.

 - Skylight Peckham, 120 Peckham Hill Street Theatre Walk (in between Peckham Library and Mountview College), Peckham, SE15 5JT.
 Nearest station: Peckham Rye.
 Open: Sun-Thurs 10am-12:30am, Fri-Sat 10am-1am.
 For more information, visit the Skylight London website.

 For more of Metro Girl’s restaurant reviews, click here.

-Posted on 16 Sep 2021, in bars, Grub, London, Nightlife and tagged London, Peckham, rooftop bar.
+Posted on 16 Sep 2021, in bars, Grub, London, Nightlife and tagged foodie, Peckham, rooftop bar.
 Bookmark the permalink.
-Comments Off on Skylight Peckham review: Creative cocktails, luxe seating and sharing plates at London’s newest rooftop destination.
+Comments Off on Skylight Peckham review: Creative cocktails and sharing plates at London’s newest rooftop destination.